 To prevent injury while clearing show, Bashor suggests the following tips:

-To stretch your quadriceps (the muscle on the front of your thigh), stand on one foot, holding onto something stable and bend the other leg behind you.
+To stretch your quadriceps (the muscle in the front of the thigh), stand on one foot, holding onto something stable and bend the other leg behind you.
 Bring your heel toward your butt with your hand.
 Repeat with the other leg.

-To stretch your hamstrings (the muscle on the back of your thigh), rest one leg on a chair and bend forward at the waist until you feel mild pulling sensation in the back of your thigh.
+To stretch your hamstrings (the muscle in back of your thigh), rest one leg on a chair and bend forward at the waist until you feel mild pulling sensation in the back of your thigh.
 Repeat with the other leg.

 To stretch your calf muscles, stand 10 inches away from a wall with your hands on the wall.
 Bend one leg at the knee so you’re leaning into the wall while keeping your other leg straight behind you with your heel on the floor.
 Repeat with the other leg.